 For East Matagorda Bay shoreline erosion control in Matagorda County, Shore Protect Team uses vinyl sheet piling bulkheads for bank sections with sufficient wave energy to justify a hard structure, and riprap revetment for longer, lower-energy bank sections where revetment provides cost-effective protection.
 The oyster shell substrate common in East Matagorda Bay's nearshore zone affects piling installation - driving piling through shell hash requires heavier equipment than installation in the bay's soft mud bottom areas.
 Shore Protect Team selects the installation method and piling gauge for each East Matagorda Bay project based on the specific substrate conditions at each site.

 Contact Shore Protect Team with your East Matagorda Bay property location in Matagorda County and photos of your shoreline, erosion, and access conditions.
-We assess the bay wave conditions, access logistics, and permit requirements for your specific site and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your Matagorda County waterfront project on East Matagorda Bay.